Manila and Bangkok are both gateways to tropical paradise, and exciting cities in their own right.

 In Bangkok and Manila alike, mall food courts are probably the cheapest option that's still almost certain to be safe.

 If you're new to Southeast Asian travel, you've got to realize that malls are major social hubs, so their restaurants are somewhat destinations.
-They're nothing the it's-the-only-option food court down the hallway by Sears and across from Claire's at your local suburban mall.
+They're nothing like the food court down the hallway by Sears and across from Claire's at your local suburban mall.

 Oddly, I've noticed that food courts and inexpensive chain restaurants run slightly more in Manila.
 We're not talking a big difference in absolute terms, perhaps $1-$2 for comparable meals, but the percentage difference is pretty significant.